 We’ll guide you to those answers next week.

-For now, if you are ready to get crystal clear on who you serve, how you serve them, how you package your fees, and create an intake process that leads to exactly the right number of paying clients you need each month to hit your personal financial and time goals …
+For now, if you are ready to get crystal clear on who you serve, how you serve them, how you package your fees and create an intake process that leads to exactly the right number of paying clients you need each month to hit your personal financial and time goals…

-and if you’re not attracting the clients you want…
+If you’re not attracting the clients you want…

 If you’re working WAY too hard in your business…